DNR and POLST Forms

-The Physician’s Order for Life Sustaining Treatment (POLST) form is approved by the Emergency Medical Services Authority (EMSA) and the Commission on EMS, and developed by the Coalition for Compassionate Care of California.
+The Physician’s Order for Life Sustaining Treatment (POLST) form is approved by the Emergency Medical Services Authority (EMSA) and the Commission on EMS, and developed by the Coalition for Compassionate Care of California (CCCC).
 The POLST form is a medical order that gives seriously ill patients more control over their care by specifying the type of medical treatment a patient wishes to receive at the end of life.
 The EMSA approved POLST form must be signed and dated by a physician, or a nurse practitioner or a physician assistant acting under the supervision of the physician, and the patient or legally recognized health care decisionmaker.
 The POLST form should be clearly posted or maintained near the patient.

 For additional information, visit the Coalition for Compassionate Care of California’s web site.

 The most accurate form of identification for patients outside of licensed facilities is a medallion or bracelet worn by the patient.
 Currently approved Medallion Providers for the State of California include: